 In 1973, the company was reorganized as The Shubert Organization, under the direction of Gerald Schoenfeld, Chairman, and Bernard B. Jacobs, President.
 Today, the Organization owns and operates seventeen Broadway theatres in New York City—the Ambassador, Barrymore, Belasco, Booth, Broadhurst, Broadway, Cort, Golden, Imperial, Bernard B. Jacobs, Longacre, Lyceum, Majestic, Music Box, Gerald Schoenfeld, Shubert, and Winter Garden.
 Shubert’s Off-Broadway theatres in New York City are Stage 42, on West 42nd Street’s Theatre Row, and New World Stages, a five theatre complex on West 50th Street.
 The Shubert Organization also owns and operates the Forrest Theatre in Philadelphia.

 In the last three decades, The Shubert Organization has dedicated its energies and resources to a long-term campaign for the revitalization of the American theatre.
 Its many projects have included the refurbishment of all Shubert playhouses, devoted participation in civic and community affairs, and a continuing effort to rehabilitate the Times Square Theatre District.
-Today, under the helm of Chairman and Co-CEO Smith and President and Co-CEO Wankel, Shubert moves into the future seeking new opportunities and challenges.
+Today, under the helm of Chairman and CEO Robert E. Wankel, Shubert moves into the future seeking new opportunities and challenges.